 - Go to the Crumb Library and find the current and recent issues of the American Sociological Review (HM1.A75).
 They are among the periodicals located against the wall in the reference area on the first floor (to the left of you while facing the reference desk).
 All periodicals are shelved by call number. - Pick up an issue and flip through it look at the table of contents and the title page of one article.
 Write a full citation of the article below following the examples provided.
 The number of authors determines the format of the author's name(s).
 Pay close attention to all punctuation and formatting details and note that any lines after the first line get indented.

-For more information about proper ASA format go to our Blackboard site and see "Writing in Sociology" under "External Links" or see: http://www.calstatela.edu/library/bi/rsalina/asa.styleguide.html

-Examples:

-- Klandermans, Bert.
+Titles of periodicals are italicized.
+Titles of articles are in quotation marks.
+All important words in article title are capitalized.
+See examples. → nples: or journal articles with one author: dermans, Bert.
 1984.
-"Mobilization and Participation: Social-Psychological Expansions of Resource Mobilization Theory."
-American Sociological Review 49:583-600. - Jenkins, J. Craig and Charles Perrow.
+"Mobilization and Participation: Social-Psychological Expansio of Resource Mobilization Theory."
+American Sociological Review 49:583-600. or journal articles with two authors: ns, J. Craig and Charles Perrow.
 1977.
-"Insurgency of the Powerless: Farm Worker Movements (1946-1072)."
-American Sociological Review 42:249-268. - Snow, David A., E. Burke Rochford, Jr, Steven K. Worden, and Robert D. Benford.
-1986.
-"Frame Alignment Processes, Micromobilization, and Movement Participation."
-American Sociological Review 51:464-481.

-Your article citation here:

-Crumb subscribes to dozens of sociological journals.
-They are mainly in the H section.
-Browse through the shelves and note the titles of various other journals.
-Note: they are mixed in among other types of periodicals - can you see the difference (and I don't simply mean the color of the cover)?
-Note the titles of two other sociological journals below.
+"Insurgency of the Powerless: Farm Worker Movements (1946-1972)."
+American Sociological Review 42:249-268. or journal articles with multiple authors: 7, David A., E. Burke Rochford, Jr, Steven K. Worden, and Robert D. Benford.
+1986 "Frame Alignment Processes, Micromobilization, and Movement Participation."
+American Sociological Review 51:464-481. within Issue number and/or exact date are unnecessary if pages are numbered consecutively a a volume.
+Use the issue number or exact date for journals that do not number pages cutively within a volume.
+For more information about proper ASA format go to our aboard site and see "Writing in Sociology" under "External Links."
+Your article citation here: Brow mixed ab subscribes to dozens of sociological journals.
+They are mainly in the H section. see through the shelves and note the titles of various other journals.
+Note: they are d in among other types of periodicals - can you see the difference (and I don't simply the color of the cover)?
+Note the titles of two other sociological journals below. mean

-Finally, head upstairs and find the bound volumes of past issues of the American Sociological Review.
-They will be under the same call number and mixed in with other types of materials on the shelves (books, videos, etc.).
-Pick out a volume and find an article in it.
-Write a full citation of the article below.